-Simulations enable AI Managers to understand how configuration changes impact AI Agent behavior.
+Simulations enable AI Managers to proactively understand how configuration changes impact AI Agent behavior.
 By creating and running test cases, you can verify that updates improve behavior without causing regressions.

 Use Simulations for systematic validation at scale—including regression testing, compliance audits, and deployment readiness.